A Brief History -

 ~ Crime Prevention ~ Victim Support ~ Social Advocacy

-The SCLT is made up of a team of volunteers who give presentations to community groups and organisations, as well as sitting at board-level on a number of social advocacy forums and organisations which work to support the older adult population.
+The SCLT is made up of a team of volunteers who provide bespoke safety presentations to community groups and organisations, as well as sitting at board-level on a number of social advocacy forums and organisations which work to support the older adult population.
 The SCLT also produce and distribute the award-winning 'Senior Siren' magazine, which is made available to hundreds of thousands of readers on a quarterly basis.

-The SCLT became a registered UK charity in 2012 (No: 1148383) and has expanded to provide a variety of it's services to clients and agencies nationwide, as well as offering training and advocacy services on an international level.
+The SCLT became a registered UK charity in 2012 (No: 1148383) and has expanded to provide a variety of it's safety-education services to clients and agencies nationwide, as well as offering training and advocacy services on an international level.